‘A sense of belonging.’ How this Boston bookstore changes lives.

 While acknowledging some caseworkers were helpful, though overworked, the state systems he was involved with felt “transactional,” he says.
 He had a few therapists through the Department of Children and Families, but his short stint with each of them prevented the experience from feeling valuable. “‘Here’s another one for you.’
 ‘Sorry, I’m leaving.’
 ‘Here’s another one for you.’
 And that right there, like, ruins it,” he says.

 No one stuck around for long.
 Until Ms. Rosenbaum.

-Mr. Anderson, now in his 40s, still calls her for advice about his relationship with his own children.
+Today, Mr. Anderson, now in his 30s, is a chief operations officer for a technology company, a father, and sits on the board of More Than Words.
+And he’s still close with Ms. Rosenbaum, asking for advice about his relationship with his own children.

 “How you feeling today?”

-Note: Editor’s note: This article, originally published June 2, has been updated to correct Chris Anderson’s age.
-It has been updated to clarify his relationship with his mother and his position with More Than Words.